Welcome to our new website.

 Please note our navigation has changed, so any bookmarks that you have to pages on our site will need to be updated.
 Subscribers won’t be affected.
 If you have any queries or issues please contact [email protected]

 The Official Cash Rate (OCR) remains at 1.75 percent.
-We expect to keep the OCR at this level through 2019 and into 2020, longer than we projected in our May Statement.
-The direction of our next OCR move could be up or down.
+Given the weaker global economic outlook and reduced momentum in domestic spending, the more likely direction of our next OCR move is down.

 We will keep the OCR at an expansionary level for a considerable period to contribute to maximising sustainable employment, and maintaining low and stable inflation.